yanhaijing/jslib-base/README.md

 - Supports [sideEffects](https://github.com/webpack/webpack/tree/master/examples/side-effects)
 - Integrated Issue template
 - Integrated [jsmini](https://github.com/jsmini)
+- Support cli(only support toggle js/ts for now)

 **Note:** When `export` and `export default` are not used at the same time, there is the option to turn on `legacy mode`.
 Under `legacy mode`, the module system can be compatible with `IE6-8`.
 For more information on legacy mode,